-Clements transferred to the Parade for the 1995 season, not having played a league game for the Eagles He made his senior debut for the Redlegs in Round 6 of that year.
-While he played some Reserves football between 1995 and 1997, Clements settled relatively quickly into the league side.
+Clements transferred to The Parade for the 1995 season, having not played a league game for the Eagles.
+He made his senior debut for the Redlegs in round six and while he played some reserves football between 1995 and 1997, he settled relatively quickly into the league side.

 Named on a half-back flank in the 1997 Grand Final, he was listed among Norwood's best players in its 73 point drubbing of Port Adelaide.

 In 1998 he was named Norwood's best team man.
 He was again on the half-backline when Norwood narrowly went down to Port in the 1999 premiership decider.

 The tenacious defender, popular with team-mates and supporters alike, played his 100th senior game in 2000.